 One thing you must have to know about remarketing or retargeting is this. you need to have a reasonable amount of audience in your retargeting audience lists before you can start retargeting campaigns.

-You can do this by testing ads for several days while targeting several locations, audience size, their demographics or other relevant metrics to collect relevant data.
+You can do this by testing ads for several days while targeting several locations, audience sizes, demographics or other relevant metrics to collect relevant data.

-With an optimised audience, you will save big on display advertising while targeting a highly targeted and specific audience that will be more willing to convert.
+With an optimized audience, you will save big on display advertising while targeting a highly targeted and specific audience that will be more willing to convert.